zihuahu/ccr-examples/containers/2_ApplicationSpecific/seurat/README.md

-# Example Seurat Container with scRNA analysis
+# An example Seurat Container with scRNA analysis
 # Building the container

 # A brief guide to building the seurat container for scRNA analysis follows: